-If you have Covid-19 then, ideally, you should restrict contact with your small pet ie no kissing, cuddling or stroking.
-Although there is no current evidence that small pets can get the virus, the situation is still evolving, so it’s better to be safe.
+If you have Covid-19 or have been asked to self-isolate then, ideally, you should restrict contact with your small pet ie no kissing, cuddling or stroking.

-If you are ill and have sole responsibility of your small pet with no help, then wash your hands before and after handling them and wear a facemask, if you have one available.
+If you are ill and have sole responsibility of your small pet with no help, then wash your hands before and after handling them and wear a facemask.

 Can I still take my pet to the vet?